message/iata/GY.md

 Published 17.09.2021
 1. Passengers must have a COVID-19 vaccination certificate showing that they have received at least one dose.
-Vaccines accepted are: AstraZeneca (Vaxzevria), Janssen, Moderna, Pfizer-BioNTech, Sinopharm, Sinovac and Sputnik V. A combination of vaccines is accepted.
+Vaccines accepted are: AstraZeneca (Vaxzevria), Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm, Sinovac and Sputnik V. A combination of vaccines is accepted.
 - This does not apply to passengers younger than 18 years.
 2. Passengers must have a negative COVID-19 PCR test taken at most 72 hours before arrival.
 - This does not apply to: